bilalahmad99/bilalahmad99.github.io/index.md

 ### Everyone will tell you how to give feedback, nobody tells you how to receive it

-The concept of 1:1 meetings are very common these days in tech organizations.
+The concept of 1:1 meetings are very common in tech organizations.
 As we grow in our career it gets increasingly common to give and receive feedback in professional environment to colleagues.

 You will see quite a few articles and guidelines around for managers for how to effectively give feedback to your sub-ordinates so that it has a greater impact.
 Even organizations sometimes do a good job in training the managers around this area to improve giving feedback to the team members they are managing.
 However nobody tells you how to receive the feedback, atleast nobody told me about it...
 [Continue Reading](./pages/feedback.html)